 She was born in 1870.
 Maria was a sterling student, confident, ambitious, and unwilling to be limited by traditional expectations for women.
-She broke gender barriers at 13 when she entered an all-boys technical institute to prepare for a career in engineering.
+She broke gender barriers at 13 by entering an all-boys technical institute to prepare for a career in engineering.

 Children everywhere can thank her for her belief in their creative potential and drive to learn.
 My mom picked up a book about her method when I was born – so I’m first in line with the “mille grazie.”